-Abu Simbel Temple may not be as well known as the pyramids, but it was easily one of my favorite travel experiences ever.
+The Abu Simbel Temple in Egypt may not be as well known as the pyramids, but it was easily one of my favorite travel experiences ever.

 This is an incredible ancient temple, thousands of years old, located in a remote corner of Egypt near the border of Sudan.

-Walking around these colossal pharaoh statues carved into the side of the rock feels a bit like you’re wandering back in time, or maybe you’ve just stepped into an Indiana Jones movie.This guide will explain how you can get there, and everything you need to know before you go!
+Walking around these colossal pharaoh statues carved into the side of the rock feels a bit like you’re wandering back in time, or maybe you’ve just stepped into an Indiana Jones movie.This travel guide will explain how to get there, and everything you need to know before you go!

 What Is Abu Simbel?

 The Abu Simbel temples were built in 1244 BC and they’re dedicated to Pharaoh Ramses II and Queen Nefertari.
 There’s a big temple for Ramses, and a smaller one for Nefertari.